shnartho/status-checker-cli/README.md

 - example: `sc restore bkp_data_20240520.json`
 - N.B: It won't replace previous data of data store.

+## CI/CD Integration:
+- GitHub Actions is configured to automatically build the project and push Docker images to Docker Hub.
+Check `.github/workflows/cicd.yml`

 ## License:
 This project is licensed under the [MIT License](LICENSE).